-Basically every operating system and device has an option to delete files, such as photos, for example.
+Basically, every operating system and device has an option to delete files, such as photos, for example.
 Regardless of whether you have an Apple or Windows product, they both carry the same data deletion features.

 Now, the question you might have: is using the data deletion feature on my device not enough to erase the data?

-The simple and short answer is: no.
+The short and simple answer is: no.

-For most devices, if you tell the device to delete some data (be that images, videos or folders), you’ll end up finding these files in a folder called “Recently deleted,” and it’s actually taking up space in that folder as well.
+For most devices, if you tell the device to delete some data (be that images, videos, or folders), you’ll end up finding these files in a folder called “Recently deleted,” and it’s actually taking up space in that folder as well.

 To no one’s surprise, operating systems are designed to do this on purpose.
 The purpose of moving “deleted” files from a certain location to another location is because many users accidentally delete files.

 For example, if I want to delete an old folder on my MacBook’s dashboard, and I right-click the folder and select delete, I would merely move the folder from my dashboard to the trash folder.
 (I can also drag and drop the folder to the “Trash” icon in the Dock on the bottom of the Mac’s Desktop.)